Azaemeki13/Bside/README.md

 - Over-scoping the project at the beginning, which created extra complexity and pressure later on.
 - Struggling with the responsibilities of the Product Owner role and finding the right balance between product decisions and technical reality.
 - Experiencing communication issues at the start of the project, which made early coordination and alignment harder.

+### nacao
+- Learning Rust and Axum while implementing asynchronous and real-time features was one of the main challenges.
+- Managing WebSocket connections and keeping real-time messages synchronized with the database and frontend required careful handling.
+- Working across both the backend and frontend made it important to keep API models, WebSocket payloads, and application state consistent.
+- Designing the recommendation-related logic was challenging because different user interactions had to be translated into meaningful preference scores.
+- Integrating several features developed by different team members also required regular coordination and adaptation as the project evolved.

 ## Resources